Guide

 3. You feel comfortable enough to use the tools on your dog.

-Additionally, understanding the nuances of your dog’s behavior and responses during grooming is crucial, which is why enrolling in dog training courses can be extremely beneficial.
-These courses teach you about dog behavior, making it easier to manage and predict your dog's reactions, ensuring a safer and more enjoyable grooming experience.
+Additionally, understanding the nuances of your dog’s behaviour and responses during grooming is crucial, which is why enrolling in dog training courses can be extremely beneficial.
+These online courses teach you about dog behaviour, making it easier to manage and predict your dog's reactions, ensuring a safer and more enjoyable grooming experience.